alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

     > using 50 GPUs, for one week.

     That adds up to *a month*, even on 50 GPUs.
-So, for anyone looking to try something similar, make sure to use a small problem, or a computing cluster, or both.
+So, for anyone looking to try something similar, make sure to use a small problem, and keep a computing cluster handy.